OpenTechSchool/html-css-beginners/source/core/portfolio.rst

     }

-We don't really need to style the footer but it is nice to give it some space to breathe with a margin-top: 50px.
-Then we just set the alignament of the text in the p tag as center.
+We don't really need to style the footer but it is nice to give it some space to breathe with a ``margin-top: 50px``.
+Then we just set the alignment of the text in the p tag as center.
 That's all we need for the footer.

 Box Model and fonts